Mathematics

 Why Study Maths?

 Mathematics is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
-At BPNS, we believe that maths is not taught as a rule bound passive approach but where active learning promotes talking through and explaining maths.
+At Hillbourne Primary School, we believe that maths is not taught as a rule bound passive approach but where active learning promotes talking through and explaining maths.

 Aims